sriram1105-m/Computer-Vision-Assignment/README.md

 identical.
 The telescopes to which the cameras are attached have focal lengths of 12 m and are arranged 3.5 km apart with their optical axes exactly aligned.
 The cameras have a 10-micron pixel spacing.
-I have 50 frames captured simultaneously from the left and the right cameras, which I’ll put into a zip-file and send to you.
-I reckon you have until just before noon on Tuesday 23 rd March before the meteors reach Earth.
-You have to make your program work by then.”
-Mentally, you roll your sleeves up before turning to the keyboard and starting up Emacs.
+I have 50 frames captured simultaneously from the left and the right cameras, which I’ll put into a zip-file and send to you. ” Mentally, you roll your sleeves up before turning to the keyboard and starting up Emacs.
 If the situation wasn’t so serious, this would be fun. . .